-There are 7 entrances to Glacier National Park.
-Only 3 of these Glacier National Park Entrances connect to the Going-To-The-Sun Road – the only road in Glacier Park that travels over the Continental Divide from west to east.
-These 3 Glacier National Park Entrances are the West Glacier Entrance, the Saint Mary Entrance, and the Camas Creek Entrance.
+There are 7 entrances to Glacier National Park and only 3 of them connect to the Going-To-The-Sun Road – the only road in Glacier Park that travels over the Continental Divide from west to east – they are the West Glacier Entrance, the Saint Mary Entrance, and the Camas Creek Entrance.
 The other four entrances to Glacier Park are the Polebridge Entrance, the Two Medicine Entrance, the Many Glacier Entrance, and the Cut Bank Entrance.

 West Glacier Entrance

-There are also many attractions just outside the West Glacier Entrance.
-Some of these attractions are Glacier View Golf Course, several whitewater rafting and floating companies, guides for Glacier Park backcountry trips, mini golf courses, water-slides, helicopter tours over Glacier Park, and many more.
-This is the entrance closest to our lodging at Smoky Bear Ranch – only a 15 minute drive.
+There are also many attractions just outside the West Glacier Entrance, including; Glacier View Golf Course, several whitewater rafting and floating companies, guides for Glacier Park backcountry trips, mini golf courses, water-slides, helicopter tours over Glacier Park, and more.
+This is the entrance closest to Smoky Bear Ranch (only a 15 minute drive).

 Camas Creek Entrance

-Travel along this road can be good for wildlife viewing.
-We’ve seen moose, bear, elk, as well and many other wildlife while traveling the Camas Creek Road.
+Travel along this road often reveals wildlife, we’ve seen moose, bear, elk, as well and many other wildlife while traveling the Camas Creek Road.
 You can access the trailhead for Huckleberry Mountain Lookout from this entrance – a moderately strenuous trail with fabulous 360° views.
 Snowshoeing or cross country skiing from the Camas Creek Entrance is absolutely stunning.
-This entrance is also close to Smoky Bear Ranch – about a 20 minute drive.
+This entrance is also close to Smoky Bear Ranch (roughly a 20 minute drive).

 This entrance will take you to some of the most pristine areas of Glacier Park, i.e. Bowman Lake and Kintla Lake.
-Both of these glacial lakes are about 7 miles long and sit in bowls surrounded by thick forests and towering mountains of the Livingston Range.
-The entrance is open 24 hours a day all year around but closed to vehicular traffic from about mid October thru mid May depending on snow cover.
-Our favorite areas of Glacier Park is accessed through the Polebridge Entrance.
+Both of these glacial lakes are roughly 7 miles long and sit in bowls surrounded by thick forests and the towering mountains of the Livingston Range.
+The entrance is open 24 hours a day all year around but closed to vehicular traffic from mid October to mid May depending on snow cover.
+Our favorite areas of Glacier Park are accessed through the Polebridge Entrance.

 Saint Mary Entrance

-This Glacier National Park Entrance allows you to access the Going-To-The-Sun Road from the east side of Glacier Park.
+This entrance allows you to access the Going-To-The-Sun Road from the east side of Glacier Park.
 Saint Mary Lake is just inside this entrance – the 2nd largest glacial lake in Glacier Park.
 You can also visit the Saint Mary Visitor Center at this gate.
-This visitor center and gate entrance were completed in 1967 using common Mission 66 themes such as native stones.
+This particular visitor center and gate entrance were completed in 1967 using common Mission 66 themes such as native stones.
 A popular hike near this entrance is Saint Mary Falls/Virginia Falls.

 Two Medicine Entrance

 Two Medicine Lake and Upper Two Medicine Lake are beautiful glacial lakes that can be accessed from this entrance.
 These lakes are surrounded by towering mountains in the Lewis & Clark Range.
-Another unique attraction accessible from this entrance is Running Eagle Falls – or used to be called Trick Falls.
+Another unique attraction accessible from this entrance is Running Eagle Falls – which was once called Trick Falls.
 A barrier free trail takes you to these falls and once you see them you’ll understand why it was called Trick Falls.